edstanyer/GitDemo/README.md

 # GitDemo Repo

-this is a demo app for the git course
+this is a sample app for the git course

 ## How To Work With Git